Enriko Papa

-Enriko Papa (born 12 March 1993) is an Albanian professional footballer who plays as a midfielder for Liga I club Sepsi OSK on loan from Çaykur Rizespor.
+Enriko Papa (born 12 March 1993) is an Albanian professional footballer who plays as a central midfielder for Liga I club Botoșani.

 Club career

 On 25 July 2015, Papa completed a transfer to Bylis by penning a two-year contract.
 He was given squad number 63, and during the first part of 2015–16 season he played 16 matches and scored two goals before leaving in January 2016.

 On 1 February 2016, Papa joined fellow Kategoria Superiore side Tirana for an undisclosed fee.
 He signed a one-year contract with the option of a further one year.

 On 8 January 2017, Papa joined Teuta by signing until the end of 2016–17 season.
 He made his debut on the same day in a friendly against Besa, scoring his team's first goal in an eventual 3–1 away win.
 Papa left the club on 18 July 2017.

 On 8 September 2017, Papa joined newly promoted side Lushnja.
 In the 2017–18 season, Papa played 37 games between league and cup, scoring only once, as Lushnja was relegated back to Kategoria e Parë after only one year and was kicked-out in second round in Albanian Cup.

 On 27 June 2018, Papa moved for the first time abroad by signing a one-year contract with an option of renew for the Romanian side Botoșani.
 He was presented two days later where he joined the team on training.